toddhowl/aws-photos-backup/README.md

 - `test_mode_limit`: Number of files to process in test mode (for test script)
 - `storage_class`: S3 storage class for uploaded zips.
 Use `STANDARD` for regular S3, `GLACIER` or `DEEP_ARCHIVE` for archival storage.
 - `allowed_extensions`: List of file extensions to include in backup.
 You can add or remove types as needed.
+- `max_concurrent_uploads`: Maximum number of concurrent zip/upload operations.
+Adjust based on your system resources and network capacity.

 ## Usage
 ### Install dependencies